Kwon Yu-ri

 Kwon Yu-ri (born December 5, 1989), known mononymously as Yuri, is a South Korean singer, actress, and songwriter.
 She debuted as a member of girl group Girls' Generation (and later its subgroup Girls' Generation-Oh!GG) in August 2007, which went on to become one of the best-selling artists in South Korea and one of South Korea's most widely known girl groups worldwide.
-Apart from her group's activities, she has acted in several television dramas such as Fashion King (2012), Local Hero (2016), Innocent Defendant (2017), Dae Jang Geum Is Watching (2018), Bossam: Steal the Fate (2021), and Good Job (2022).
+Apart from her group's activities, she has acted in several television dramas such as Fashion King (2012), Local Hero (2016), Innocent Defendant (2017), Dae Jang Geum Is Watching (2018), Bossam: Steal the Fate (2021), Good Job (2022) and Parole Examiner Lee (2024).
 In 2013, she made her film debut in No Breathing.
 In 2018, she made her debut as a soloist with her first extended play The First Scene.

 Early life

 Yuri was born in Deogyang District, Goyang, Gyeonggi Province, South Korea, on December 5, 1989.
 She has one older brother, Kwon Hyuk-joon.
 She auditioned at the SM Entertainment Casting System and joined the company in 2001 after finishing in second place in the 2001 SM Youth Best Dancer Contest.
 She then underwent training for 5 years and 11 months before her debut.
 She graduated from Neunggok High School in 2008.
 She and Sooyoung were appointed as Chung-Ang University new ambassadors on May 20, 2014.
 On February 15, 2016, she graduated with a degree in Theater and Film as well as receiving a Lifetime Achievement Award as Honorary Ambassador of the school at the graduation ceremony.